jamesaduncan/osom.guide/src/executive.md

 In any service network, disputes will arise between services that serve each other.
 When this occurs it is for the executive to mediate those disputes and find resolution through the mechanisms it already has: mandates, contract alterations, assessments, etc.

-## Monitor and advocate good behaviours
+## Monitor and advocate good decision making

-The executive is responsible for advocating and monitoring the adherence to the [40 good behaviours](/doctrine).
+The executive is responsible for advocating and monitoring the adherence to the [40 guides to better decision](/doctrine)s.

-Each of the elements of OSOM has been designed in conjunction with the application of those behaviours, and the executive is responsible for constantly being aware of opportunities to alter the operating model more in line with doctrine where needed.
+Each of the elements of OSOM has been designed in conjunction with the application of those behaviours, and the executive is responsible for constantly being aware of opportunities to alter the operating model more in line with them when needed.